ICSB Signature Event - Paris

 The vision began in 2013 when Xavier Niel purchased a former railway depot with the bold goal of turning it into the world’s largest startup campus.
 Despite early skepticism—including from national leaders—STATION F opened in 2017 and quickly exceeded expectations.
 It now houses a dynamic community of startups supported by services, investors, and corporate partners, enabling them to scale and innovate with impact.

-Today, STATION F is recognized not only as a French success story, but as a model for global innovation ecosystems.
+Today, STATION F is recognized not only as a French success story but as a model for global innovation ecosystems.
 It is home to the largest AI startup community in Europe and continues to drive forward-thinking entrepreneurship.
 The site visit offered a powerful look at how bold ideas, when executed with clarity and commitment, can reshape an entire national and regional innovation narrative.

 Transportation: On Your Own.

-Address: 5, parvis Alan Turing, 75013 Paris
+Address: 5, Parvis Alan Turing, 75013 Paris

 The International Council for Small Business (ICSB) and the Journal of the International Council for Small Business (JICSB) invite high-quality submissions for the upcoming seminar Removing Barriers to Entrepreneurship by Women, to be held in Paris on November 3-4, 2025.
 This signature event aligns with ICSB’s mission to empower MSMEs worldwide through cutting-edge research and practical insights.
 Accepted papers will be considered for publication in JICSB, ICSB’s esteemed peer-reviewed journal.